SSWConsulting/SSW.Rules.Content/rules/purchase-online-as-your-1st-option-think-of-your-experience-and-have-a-voice/rule.md

 ---
+seoDescription: "As online shoppers, sharing our experiences can shape a world of great user interfaces and influence purchasing decisions."
 type: rule
 archivedreason:
 title: Do you purchase online as your 1st option, think of your experience, and have a voice?